Ellie Mae Beats on Both Top and Bottom Lines

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 78.2%, 410 basis points better than the prior-year quarter.
-Operating margin was 19.4%, 950 basis points better than the prior-year quarter.
-Net margin was 13.4%, 500 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 75.3%, 40 basis points better than the prior-year quarter.
+Operating margin was 16.9%, 150 basis points worse than the prior-year quarter.
+Net margin was 12.7%, 470 basis points worse than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-The stock has a four-star rating (out of five) at Motley Fool CAPS, with 105 members out of 109 rating the stock outperform, and four members rating it underperform.
-Among 29 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 28 give Ellie Mae a green thumbs-up, and one give it a red thumbs-down.
+The stock has a five-star rating (out of five) at Motley Fool CAPS, with 187 members out of 190 rating the stock outperform, and three members rating it underperform.
+Among 60 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 59 give Ellie Mae a green thumbs-up, and one give it a red thumbs-down.

 Software and computerized services are being consumed in radically different ways, on new and increasingly mobile devices.
 Many old leaders will be left behind.
 Whether or not Ellie Mae makes the coming cut, you should check out the company that Motley Fool analysts expect to lead the pack in "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.